champ3oy/blackstar-docs/documentation/order/cancelOrder.md

 ## Description

 Cancels a specific order for a given client.
+This API will only work on orders with `cancellable` field `true`.

 ## Parameters